Top 12 WordPress Vulnerability Scanners Tested and Reviewed

 by

-Vulnerabilities are not just a risk; they are the root cause for an overwhelming 95% of all WordPress hacks.
-Swiftly updating problematic plugins and themes isn’t a suggestion; it’s a necessity, making the difference between security and malware.
+Vulnerabilities are not just a risk; they are the root cause for an overwhelming number of WordPress hacks.

-TLDR: Your best bet for a vulnerability scanner is MalCare.
+TLDR: Scan your site for vulnerabilities with MalCare.
 MalCare will send you an alert as soon as a vulnerability is detected on your site.
 Patch it with an update and secure your site in minutes.

 What is a WordPress vulnerability scanner?

-A WordPress vulnerability scanner is a type of scanner, which flags known or discovered vulnerabilities in the WordPress core, installed plugins, and themes on sites
+A WordPress vulnerability scanner alerts for known or discovered vulnerabilities found on sites.
+The vulnerabilities can be in the WordPress core, plugins, or themes.

 1. MalCare